AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-57394-incorrect-product-sorting-by-multiple-sort-fields-in-graphql.md

 <u>Steps to reproduce</u>:

 1. Create a few products with different prices and names.
-1. Create a category and assign the created product to it.
+1. Create a category and assign the created products to it.
 1. Send [!DNL GraphQL] products query for created category with few *sort* attributes.
 For example:

     ```